lucasmreis/blogSource/src/posts/from-elm-to-fable.md

     Html.map LoadCharacters filmView
 ```

-Let's, just for fun, refactor `mappedCharacterView`.
+Now, just for fun, let's refactor `mappedCharacterView`.
 First of all, we can identify a *pipeline* there: we transform our model with the `view` function and then we map it to `LoadFilms` message.
 That translates directly to code:

 ```fsharp
 let mappedCharacterView model =